Everest Base Camp Packing List – The Complete Equipment Guide

 The best base layers sit tightly to the skin (reducing airflow) and consist of high-wicking material to allow moisture to escape.

-Our recommended base layer clothing is manufactured by Smartwool or Icebreaker – as they make market-leading lightweight, merino wool products at a good price.
+Our recommended base layer clothing is manufactured by No products found. or Icebreaker – as they make market-leading lightweight, merino wool products at a good price.

 We recommend getting 2 x tops and 1 x bottom base layer.